sikalabs/tergum/README.md

 __Tergum is under active development, not all features are already implemented.
 Check [current project state](#current-project-state)__

+## Do you want to start using Tergum?
+Give us a call

+Let's discuss Tergum in your project in [30 min call](https://calendly.com/ondrejsika/tergum-intro)

 ## What "Tergum" means?

 Tergum means backup in latin.